firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-55:23">But thou, O God, shalt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days; but I will trust in thee.</p>

-<p id="psa-56:1"><To the chief Musician upon Jonathelemrechokim, Michtam of David, when the Philistines took him in Gath.> Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.</p>
+<p id="psa-56:1">Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.</p>

 <p id="psa-56:2">Mine enemies would daily swallow me up: for they be many that fight against me, O thou most High.</p>